creditkarma/dynamic-config/README.md

 * `CONSUL_KV_DC` - (required) The Consul data center for the key/value store.
 * `CONSUL_KEYS` - (optional) These are keys in Consul that contain configs to overlay with our local configs.
 This can be a comma-separate list of multiple keys.
 You will notice I add the key we just created in Consul.

+There is a fourth option we're not using:
+* `CONSUL_NAMESPACE` - (optional) A string to prepend to all Consul look ups.
+If keys for your service are namespaced under `service-name` you could set this to your service name and then just use the unique key names when loading values, `service-name/<key>`.

 Now when we `curl` our running application we can not longer hit `/control` as we have overriden the path in Consul to `/status`.

 ```sh